nzrsky/CodableRequest/README.md

 ### Encoding & Decoding

 The `RequestEncoder` is responsible to turn an encodable `Request` into an `URLRequest`.
-It requires an URL in the initializer, as Postie requests are relative requests.
+It requires an URL in the initializer, as CodableRequest requests are relative requests.

 **Example:**